 Young, Aurelia J. Norris(born: 1915 - died: 2010) Aurelia Young was a musician, composer, performer, writer, and educator.
-She was formerly a music professor at Jackson State College [now Jackson State University].
-She was a member of Delta Sigma Theta Sorority and an original charter member of the Jackson (MS) Alumnae Chapter; Young served as the first president of the chapter 1941-1943.
+She was formerly a music professor at Jackson State College [now Jackson State University], a member of Delta Sigma Theta Sorority, and an original charter member of the Jackson (MS) Alumnae Chapter, serving as the first president of the chapter, 1941-1943.
 In 2008, she attended the chapter's "Legacy of Leadership" program.

-In 1955, Aurelia Young earned her Master of Music degree at Indiana University then continued her studies in Europe and Africa.
-She held the copyright [PAu002421668] to a trilogy created in 1995 entitled Trilogy.
+In 1955, Aurelia Young earned her Master of Music degree at Indiana University, then continued her studies in Europe and Africa.
+She held copyright [PAu002421668] to Trilogy, created in 1995.
 Aurelia Young died in Los Angeles, California on October 17, 2010 [source: Social Security Death Index].

 For more see the Aurelia Norris Young entry in Accomplishments of Mississippi Women, funded by the National Commission on the Observance of International Women's Year; Mississippi Black History Makers, by G. A. Sewell and M. L. Dwight; P. Jenkins, "PTA hears panelist: accept me as human," Delta Democrat-Times, 10/14/1970, p.
 10; Mississippi, America [videorecording] by J. McCray; and J. Irons, "The Shaping of activist recruitment and participation: a study of women in the Mississippi Civil Rights Movement," Gender and Society, vol. 12, issue 6, Special Issue: Gender and Social Movements, Part 1, (Dec.
 1998), pp. 692-709.